 Luckily, solvent isn’t essential to incorporate in the oil painting process.
 Mediums such as linseed oil can alter the properties of oil paints to make them runnier and more transparent.

 To clean materials without solvent, get a brush soap like the Masters Brush Cleaner.
 To use the soap, dip a dirty brush in water, then swirl around the brush soap to loosen some of the paint.
 Make sure you wear gloves and continue to swirl the brush around in the soap.
 It helps to get a a silicone brush cleaner to remove stubborn paint.
+Use a brush washer to clean the paint, it filters paint from the water.
+So to clean out the brush washer you can remove paint and soap sediment that has settled at the bottom, put into a paper towel and dispose of.

 Cleaning with brush soap is better for your brushes than using solvent.
 It works to condition and preserve brushes rather than just cleaning them.
 You may need to scrub a bit harder to remove paint, but it’s worth it to know that your brushes will kept in a better condition for longer.
 Get some more tips on how to look after oil painting brushes here.